 Next, give the wheel a spin.
 Does it turn freely without a grinding sound?
 Then grab the wheel and firmly shake it from side to side.
 Is there any wobble and play in the bearing?
 Ideally, there is very little play.

 If the wheel wobbles when you shake it, then it’s likely you need to replace the bearings and races.
 If you are mechanically handy, this is a straightforward job.
-However, if you’re not mechanically confident, take it to a shop or use Trailers and Transport mobile trailer service.
+However, if you’re not mechanically confident, take it to a shop or use a reputable boat transport company.

 Next, remove the wheel.
 Now you can inspect the hub for integrity and look inside of the rim to see if there’s been grease escaping.
 If grease has been running from the seal, that means water and contaminants can get in and degrade the bearings.